python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6b_while_loops.md

 print("You got it!")

+## 19b
+## Again, this is functionally equivalent to the previous example, but uses break.
+print("Welcome to the word guesser!") secretWord = "water" while 5 == 5:
+    guess = input("What is your guess? ")
+    if guess == secretWord:
+        break
+print("You got it!")

 ## 20
-## Copy and modify the previous example so that each iteration
+## Copy and modify one of the two previous examples so that each iteration
 ## of the loop displays "Let me check to determine whether that's right."